TRAMIG Project Outcomes

-In the first stage: open up possibilities for the newly arrived migrants with corresponding competences to find employment as teachers or trainers in community interpreting and intercultural mediation programs and thus enter the labour market of the host country.
+In the first stage: TRAMIG opened up possibilities for the newly arrived migrants with corresponding competences to find employment as teachers or trainers in community interpreting and intercultural mediation programs and thus enter the labour market of the host country.

-In the second stage: by enabling the provision of training in languages of newly arrived migrants, open up possibilities for the newly arrived migrants to become community interpreters or intercultural mediators and thus enter the labour market of the host country.
+In the second stage: by enabling the provision of training in languages of newly arrived migrants, TRAMIG opened up possibilities for the newly arrived migrants to become community interpreters or intercultural mediators and thus enter the labour market of the host country.

-The project will thus respond to the needs of:
+The project has thus responded to the needs of:

 - Newly arrived migrants that have difficulties entering the work market in the host country and accessing public services;

-- HE institutions and other educational and public health institutions that provide training for intercultural mediators and community interpreters and that face the problem of constantly changing language demand in a particular host country and the lack of skilled teachers to be used on such programs;
+- Higher education institutions and other educational and public health institutions that provide training for intercultural mediators and community interpreters and that face the problem of constantly changing language demand in a particular host country and the lack of skilled teachers to be used on such programs;

 - Host societies that will be able to provide high-quality language and cultural support to newly arrived migrants and enable them the equal access to social services;